 Your piriformis syndrome will go away!

-I’ll explain exactly what the piriformis syndrome is and how you can treat it the right way.
-I’ll also show you how you can do a piriformis test yourself to discover if you really have it.
+I’ll explain what the piriformis syndrome is and how you can treat it the right way.
+I’ll also show you how you can do a piriformis test yourself to discover if you have it.

 After that, I’ll show you how you can treat your piriformis syndrome yourself.